tsahiBarshevsky/tsahiBarshevsky/README.md

 <h3> 👨🏻‍💻 About Me </h3>

+- 🇮🇱 &nbsp; Based in Israel.
 - 🎓 &nbsp; Bachelor in Computer Science from Holon Institute of Technology (HIT).
-- 📚 &nbsp; Currently learning more about Responsive Web Design.
+- 📚 &nbsp; Currently learning more about Web Develpoment and Responsive Web Design.

 <h3>💪🏼 My skills</h3>